mnot/I-D/binary-structured-headers/draft.md

 ### Item Field Values

 Structured field values that are known to be an Item as per {{Section 3.3 of RFC8941}} can be conveyed in a binary representation with a top level type of 0x3.
-They have a payload consisting of a single Binary Data Type ({{types}}), with optional parameters ({{parameters}}).
+They have a payload consisting of a single Binary Data Type ({{types}}), with optional parameters ({{parameter}}).

 ~~~
 Item Field Value {